- 1 Heart Procedures

 - 1.14 Aneurysm Repair.

-With our state-of-the-art technology and highly-skilled clinicians and heart doctor, we offer the following diagnostic and interventional procedures, some in conjunction with other specialists like cardiac surgeons.
+With our state-of-the-art technology and highly-skilled clinicians and heart doctor in Singapore, we offer the following diagnostic and interventional procedures, some in conjunction with other specialists like cardiac surgeons.

 Coronary angiography is a minimally invasive procedure performed under local anesthesia.
 It is a diagnostic test that examines the heart and its adjacent blood vessels using X-ray and contrasting dye containing iodine.
 A catheter is inserted through the arm or groin to take pictures and identifies blockages in the coronary arteries.